 Frontiers in Retreat

-The project started in late 2013 and continues until Autumn 2018.
-It is coordinated by HIAP – Helsinki International Artist Programme in partnership with following organisations: Cultural Front – GRAD, Serbia; Skaftfell – Center for Visual Art, Iceland, Scottish Sculpture Workshop – SSW, Scotland; Interdisciplinary Art Group SERDE, Latvia; Centre d'Art i Natura de Farrera, Catalonia; Mustarinda, Finland, and Jutempus, Lithuania.
+The project started in late 2013 and continued until Autumn 2018.
+It is coordinated by HIAP – Helsinki International Artist Programme in partnership with following organisations: Cultural Front – GRAD, Serbia; Skaftfell – Center for Visual Art, Iceland, Scottish Sculpture Workshop – SSW, Scotland; Interdisciplinary Art Group SERDE, Latvia; Centre d’Art i Natura de Farrera, Catalonia; Mustarinda, Finland, and Jutempus, Lithuania.